Page 2

 Potting soils are pH adjusted in production, but a few factors can influence the pH over time.
 The proportions of forms of nitrogen (ammoniacal, nitrate, or urea) and phosphorus in the fertilizer, and the pH of the water supply and of the rain are a few of those factors.

 Most fertilizers I use have a larger percentage of nitrate nitrogen compared to ammoniacal or urea nitrogen.
-Nitrates keep plants more compact and raise soil pH, while ammoniacal nitrogen acidifies the soil and causes stems to stretch.
+Nitrates keep plants more compact and slowly raise soil pH, while ammoniacal and urea nitrogen slowly acidify the soil and cause stems to stretch.

 If a plant looks “sickly”, don’t fertilize it unless fertilizer is what it needs.
 Feeding an unhealthy plant can exacerbate its problems.